This post may contain affiliate links. Please see my disclosure policy for details.

 The Kuttanad Backwaters are the main area where you can see the life that goes on in this part of the world.

-The reason why I loved my Shikara ride was that we got to head into the smaller canals to see the smaller villages, houses and float into dense jungle.
+The reason why I loved my Shikara ride was that we got to head into the smaller canals to see the smaller villages, houses, and float into the dense jungle.
 We got to go deeper into the maze and float by lakes and lagoons too.

 Go temple hopping

 South India has a plethora of different religions due to the colourful colonial history of the area.
 Kerala is no exception to that!